-- the number of tracking reports (Figure 7), - the number of false alarms generated (Figure 8), and - the latency in reporting an event (Figure 9).
+- -the number of tracking reports (Figure 11), - -the number of false alarms generated (Figure 12), and - -the latency in reporting an event (Figure 13).

-7.2.1 Impact of Aggregation on Transmission Overhead
+7.4.1 Impact of Aggregation on Transmission Overhead.
 In our tracking experiments we drove a car at a speed varying between 5-10 mph.
 We varied the degree of aggregation from 1 to 6 and repeated the tracking experiment for each value of DOA ten times.
-Figure 7 shows how the number of the tracking reports received by the base station varies with the DOA.
+Figure 11 shows how the number of the tracking reports received by the base station varies with the DOA.
 From the figure, we see that when the value of DOA increases from 1 to 2, the number of tracking reports reduces by almost 50%.
 As the value of DOA increases even further, we observe that there is a steady drop in the number of tracking reports generated.
 These results verify the fact that the in-network aggregation, resulting from organizing the sensor motes into groups, significantly reduces the message overhead during tracking, and hence leads to much less energy consumption in data transmission.

-7.2.2 Impact of Aggregation on False Alarms

-Our next experimental result shows how the degree of innetwork aggregation affects the false alarms generated when tracking an event.
-False alarms are normally caused by events such as burst distortions of readings due to power state transitions and incorrect readings from faulty sensors.
+7.4.2 Impact of Aggregation on False Alarms.
+False alarms are normally caused by events such as burst distortions of readings and incorrect readings from faulty sensors.
 Since a simulation-based approach normally assumes that sensors behave according to their specifications, such phenomena are usually not investigated in simulation.
 We classify false alarms into false positives and false negatives.
 A false positive occurs when a group of motes report the presence of the moving car in their neighborhood, when in reality, the car is not in their vicinity.
 A false negative occurs if the base station does not receive any reports of the car, although in reality, there is a car moving though the sensor field.
 In other words, if the car never appears on the display as it moves from one end of the sensor field to the other, we treat it as a false negative.
 It is important to emphasize that we do not consider a delayed report as a false negative.

-Figure 7: Impact of DOA on the Message Overhead
+Fig. 11.
+Impact of DOA on the Message Overhead

-Figure 8: Impact of DOA on False Alarms
+Fig. 12.
+Impact of DOA on False Alarms

 We determined the probability of false alarms for each value of DOA by counting the number of false positives and false negatives we observed on the display during a set of 10 tracking rounds.
-Figure 8 shows how the probability of false positives and the probability of false negatives are each affected by the degree of aggregation.
-From Figure 8 we see that as the value of DOA increases from 1 to 6, the probability of false positives drops from 0.6 to 0, while the probability of false negatives increases from 0 to 0.6.
+Figure 12 shows how the probability of false positives and the probability of false negatives are each affected by the degree of aggregation.
+From Figure 12 we see that as the value of DOA increases from 1 to 6, the probability of false positives drops from 0.6 to 0, while the probability of false negatives increases from 0 to 0.6.
 These results can be explained as follows.